+PFC Elkoney Albert Allison was the son of Thomas D. Allison and Etta C. Warren-Allison.
+He was born on November 25, 1916, in Baxter, Tennessee.
+He had three sisters, three brothers, and a half brother, and grew up in Putman County, Tennessee.
+He attended Baxter Seminary and left high school after his third year.
 As a young man, Elkoney joined the Tennessee National Guard and was assigned to a cavalry unit as a member of Company I, 109th Cavalry.
 In early 1941, Elkoney was already in the U. S. Army and did his basic training at Fort Bragg, North Carolina, and was a member of the 753rd Tank Battalion at Ft.
 Benning, Georgia.

-The battalion was sent to Camp Polk, Louisiana, where maneuvers were taking place, but the 753rd did not take part in the maneuvers.
-At base, Elkoney volunteered or had his name drawn from a hat, to join the 192nd Tank Battalion and became a member of the B Company.
-At the time, the battalion was preparing for duty in the Philippine Islands and was looking for soldiers to fill vacancies created when National Guardsmen who were 29 years old and older were released from federal service.
+The 192nd was sent to Louisiana, in the late summer of 1941, to take part in maneuvers from September 1 through 30.
+After the maneuvers, the battalion was ordered to Camp Polk, Louisiana, instead of returning to Ft.
+Knox as had been expected.
+On the side of a hill, the battalion members learned they were being sent overseas.
+Men 29 years old or older, married, or whose National Guard enlistments were ending were released from federal service.
+Replacements for these men came from the 753rd.
+Elkoney volunteered or had his name drawn from a hat to join the 192nd and became a member of the B Company.
+At the time, the battalion was preparing for duty in the Philippine Islands and was looking for soldiers to fill vacancies created when National Guardsmen who were 29 years old and older, who were married, or whose National Guard enlistments were about to end, were released from federal service.

-The reason for this move was an event that took place in the summer of 1941.
-A squadron of American fighters was flying over Lingayen Gulf when one of the pilots noticed something odd.
-He took his plane down and identified a buoy in the water.
-He came upon more buoys that lined up, in a straight line for 30 miles to the northwest, in the direction of a Japanese occupied island, with a large radio transmitter, hundreds of miles away.
-The squadron continued its flight plane and flew south to Mariveles and then returned to Clark Field.
+There were at least two stories on why the battalion was being sent overseas.
+The decision to send the battalion overseas appeared to have been made well before the maneuvers.
+According to one story, the decision for this move – which had been made on August 13, 1941 – was the result of an event that took place in the summer of 1941.
+The story said that a squadron of American fighters was flying over Lingayen Gulf, in the Philippines, when one of the pilots, who was flying at a lower altitude, noticed something odd.
+He took his plane down and identified a flagged buoy in the water and saw another in the distance.
+He came upon more buoys that lined up, in a straight line for 30 miles to the northwest, in the direction of Taiwan which had a large radio transmitter.
+The squadron continued its flight plan south to Mariveles and returned to Clark Field.
 When the planes landed, it was too late to do anything that day.

-The next day – when another squadron of planes was sent to the area – the buoys had been picked up – and a fishing boat was seen making its way toward shore carrying the buoys under a tarp.
-Since communication between the Navy and Air Corps was poor, the boat escaped.
+The next day, when another squadron was sent to the area, the buoys had been picked up by a fishing boat – with a tarp on its deck – which was seen making its way to shore.
+Since communication between the Air Corps and Navy was difficult, the boat escaped.
 It was at that time the decision was made to build up the American military presence in the Philippines.

 The 192nd was boarded onto the U.S.A.T.
 Gen. Hugh L. Scott and sailed on Monday, October 27.
 During this part of the trip, many tankers had seasickness, but once they recovered they spent much of the time training in breaking down machine guns, cleaning weapons, and doing KP.
-The ship arrived at Honolulu, Hawaii, on Sunday, November 2 and had a two-day layover, so the soldiers were given shore leave so they could see the island.
+The ship arrived at Honolulu, Hawaii, on Sunday, November 2, and had a four-day layover, so the soldiers were given shore leave so they could see the island.

-On Wednesday, November 5, the ship sailed for Guam but took a southerly route away from the main shipping lanes.
+On Thursday, November 6, the ship sailed for Guam but took a southerly route away from the main shipping lanes.
 It was at this time it was joined by, the heavy cruiser, the U.S.S.
-Louisville and, another transport, the S.S.
+Louisville and, another transport, the U.S.A.T.
 President Calvin Coolidge.
 Sunday night, November 9, the soldiers went to bed and when they awoke the next morning, it was Tuesday, November 11.
 During the night, while they slept, the ships had crossed the International Dateline.

 On Saturday, November 15, smoke from an unknown ship was seen on the horizon.
 The Louisville revved up its engines, its bow came out of the water, and it shot off in the direction of the smoke.
 It turned out the smoke was from a ship that belonged to a friendly country, while two other intercepted ships were Japanese freighters hauling scrap metal to Japan.